SVinothKannan/ASP.NET-CORE-API/README.md

 ASP.NET CORE API

 I have followed Repository design pattern and In Memory Database for demo point of view.
-This is the backend services which is goinf to communicate the react frontend.
+This is the backend services which is going to communicate the react frontend.